Key Takeaways

 1. Utility Fiber Broadband (Smart Grid)

 ADSS is the default choice for utilities building their own fiber networks.
-Examples:
+Key use cases include:

 Why utilities prefer ADSS: